-14. Bullying which occurs outside school premises
+10.2.
+Bullying which occurs outside school premises

-- 14.1.1.
+10.2.1.
 Academy staff members have the power to discipline children for misbehaving outside the academy premises.
-Sections 90 and 91 of the Education and Inspections Act 2006 say that an academy's disciplinary powers can be used to address conduct when they are not on academy premises and are not under the lawful control or charge of a member of academy staff, but only if it would be reasonable for the academy to regulate children's behaviour in those circumstances. - 14.1.2.
+Sections 90 and 91 of the Education and Inspections Act 2006 say that an academy's disciplinary powers can be used to address conduct when they are not on academy premises and are not under the lawful control or charge of a member of academy staff, but only if it would be reasonable for the academy to regulate children's behaviour in those circumstances.

+- 10.2.2.
 This may include bullying incidents occurring anywhere off the academy premises, such as on academy or public transport, outside the local shops, or in a town or village centre.
-Where bullying outside the academy is reported to academy staff, it will be investigated and acted on. - 14.1.3.
-The principal will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a child. - 14.1.4.
-If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police will always be informed. - 14.1.5.
+Where bullying outside the academy is reported to academy staff, it will be investigated and acted on. - 10.2.3.
+The Principal will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a child. - 10.2.4.
+If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police will always be informed. - 10.2.5.
 While academy staff members have the power to discipline children for bullying that occurs outside the academy they can only impose the disciplinary sanction and implement that sanction on the academy premises or when the child is under the lawful control of academy staff, for instance on a trip.

-14.2.
+10.3.
 Online/cyber bullying

-- 14.2.1.
-Online bullying is increasingly prevalent and will be treated as seriously as real-world bullying. - 14.2.2.
-The academy will promote an understanding about online bullying through the academy's online safety curriculum, assemblies, form boards, Reflection Time, Family Lunch/Breakfast, Votes for Schools, focus days, PSHE and RSE, Cyber bullying lessons in the IT Curriculum.

-- 14.2.3.
-Children will be taught how to recognise online bullying and how to take action. - 14.2.4.
+- 10.3.1.
+Online bullying is increasingly prevalent and will be treated as seriously as real-world bullying. - 10.3.2.
+The academy will promote an understanding about online bullying through the academy's online safety curriculum, assemblies, PSHE and RSE. - 10.3.3.
+Children will be taught how to recognise online bullying and how to take action. - 10.3.4.
 Victims of online bullying will be helped with securing crucial evidence from social media etc., by taking screenshots and not deleting messages.

-14.3.
+10.4.
 Recognising the signs that someone is being bullied